ekondayan/libtfmini/README.md

 # <u>Dependencies</u>

-It is self contained and does not rely neither on the C++ Standard library nor any other external dependencie.
-The code is just plain C++17.
+It is self contained and does not rely neither on the C++ Standard Library nor any other external dependencies.
+The code is just vanila C++17.

 # <u>Usage</u>